 This post may contain affiliate links.
 Please read my disclosure policy.

 Preheat oven to 350°.
-Grease bottoms of 12 muffin cups or place cupcake liners in each cup.
+Grease the bottoms of 12 muffin cups or place cupcake liners in each cup.

 In a medium bowl whisk together the gluten-free flour, baking powder, baking soda, and salt.
 Set aside.